fabsenet/blog_en/source/_posts/2013/11-14-checklist-for-recording-lets-plays.md

 author: Fabian Wetzel
 ---

-My new hobby is to make let’s plays myself.
-Let’s plays are basically recordings of someone playing a video game and commenting on it at the same time.
+My new hobby is to make let's plays myself.
+Let's plays are basically recordings of someone playing a video game and commenting on it at the same time.
 I really like doing it, because it is consuming media and producing content at the same time.

 In my first parts, I had a learning curve which let me build up a checklist to avoid doing the same error again in the future: